 By submitting this form, I agree that Bryan University may contact me regarding educational services via email, telephone, text message, or automated technology at the email address and phone numbers provided.
 I understand this consent is not required to enroll.
 For more information, please call: 1-888-768-6861.

 Career prospects for public health and analytics professionals are growing.
-According to the Bureau of Labor Statistics, demand for professionals will increase much faster than average at a rate of 15 percent through 2026.1
+According to the Bureau of Labor Statistics, demand for professionals will increase faster than average at a rate of 15 percent or higher through the year 2030.1

 Earning your degree now means you’ll be ready for the jobs of the future.